waimea-Jmckinlay/level-2-programing-assment/docs/test-plan.md

 add any more slots
 ### Fixed resalt
-I have fixed it I did change it so it would delated a space that wasn't a coin once one was added and then added the gold coin on the end.
+I have fixed it I did change it so it would delated a space that wasn't a coin once one was added and then added the gold coin on the end after delating that space/slot.
 ![img_4.png](img_4.png)